You've probably heard about plants that clean the air, ridding our homes of indoor toxins.

 Weeping Fig nears the top for removal of formaldehyde.
 It also works wonders at purifying the air of ammonia, xylene and toluene.

-The most efficient air cleaning plants are those that have a high transpiration rate.
+The most efficient plants that clean the air are those that have a high transpiration rate.
 (They carry a lot of water from roots to leaves, where the moisture evaporates.)

 Parlor Palm, Peace Lily and Pothos are just a few common plants with a high rate of transpiration.